-Throughout all of her endeavors, her intent is simple: To show and encourage others that no matter how hard the crisis or sharp the pain, God loves each of us, we need not fear, and we should, most especially, never give up!
-The seeds that we plant today might very well turn into beautifully full flowers - quicker and more grace-fully than we ever imagined!
+Throughout all of her endeavors, Maureen's intent is simple: To show and encourage others that no matter how hard the crisis or sharp the pain, God loves each of us, we need not fear, and we should, most especially, never give up!